Afghanistan

 Trade Partners

-Afghanistan's most important trading partners are neighbouring Pakistan, Iran, and China.
+Afghanistan's most important trading partners are Iran, China and India.
 India is the most important export market, while most imports originate from Iran, China, and Pakistan.

 Economic Structure